 Find out more about In The Heights at www.linmanuel.com/in-the-heights.com

 ‘Just Breathe’ is a reoccurring quote from the fan-favourite second song in the soundtrack called ‘Breathe’.
 This song is sung by Nina Rosario, a first-generation college student who has just returned home from her first year at Stanford.
 Her parents have used their life’s savings to pay for their brilliant and hard-working daughter’s Ivy League tuition.
 The neighbourhood sees that she has made her way out of “the Heights” and is thriving in this higher education, destined to become successful… however Nina has dropped out and, in this song, prepares to tell her parents.
 Pre-empting disappointment from not only her parents but also the community who sees her as this symbol of success, Nina panics.
 In many attempts to calm her mind and stop viewing herself as a failure, washout or let-down, she repeats to herself the phrase “just breathe”.

-Inspired by this quote, the sunset-coloured skyline of the city and the iconic George Washington Bridge, this pin is the perfect way to celebrate everything loved about this wonderful musical!
+Inspired by this quote, the sunset-coloured skyline of the city and the iconic George Washington Bridge, this painted black pin is the perfect way to celebrate everything loved about this wonderful musical!